apache/fineract/README.md

 Note that with the 1.4 release the tenants database pool configuration changed from Tomcat DBCP in XML to an embedded Hikari, configured by environment variables, see above.

-Instructions to execute Integration Tests
+INSTRUCTIONS: How to execute Integration Tests
 ============
 > Note that if this is the first time to access MySQL DB, then you may need to reset your password.